 - Click here for participation instructions.

-- Results will be announced in November 2022.
+- The results will be announced in September 2025.

 2021